Dornbi/plane-pilot/docs/sound.md

    `flight_speed` is signed and a negative right-shift stays negative; exactly one gate crossing, so there is no band where the wind flutters on and off;
-   wind sustain strictly below the engine's; the silence predicates zeroing voice 2 along with everything else. **Not** verified: the oscar64 build, and how it sounds against the engine.
+   wind sustain strictly below the engine's; the silence predicates zeroing voice 2 along with everything else. **Not** verified at the time: the oscar64 build, since checked, and how it sounds against the engine, which is still phase 8.

    **3a — the dropout.** Testing in VICE turned up one or both continuous voices going silent during flight and returning seconds later.
 Cause: a torn